kylel2672/cyoadventure/choice1/scene1.md

-## Now you are failing thhe class, because that was your very important midterm.
+## Now you are failing the class, because that was your very important midterm.
 ## But you got another chance for your finals.
 ---
 ![]()